FebriTahta/payment-administration-next/README.md

 bun dev
 ```

+this is my first next js project that implemented in the real case.
+writing this code contains a lot of things I don't know that I know but I don't have time to correct them.

+Maybe someday I can justify the stupidity of the syntax I wrote.

+Thank You

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.